 - Xitong Li.
 How Does Online Reputation Affect Social Media Endorsements and Product Sales?
 Evidence from Regression Discontinuity Design (Job market paper)

-Abstract: Despite the increasing importance of social media marketing, little extant research has explored what factors consumers would take into account in the decision-making of endorsing a product to their peers with established ties via social media.
+Despite the increasing importance of social media marketing, little research has explored what factors consumers would take into account in the decision-making of endorsing a product to their peers with established ties via social media.
 This paper examines if online reputation (restaurants' displayed Yelp ratings), which helps update consumers' perception of product value, is a causal factor that affects consumers' decisions of endorsing via Facebook and purchasing products (the restaurants' vouchers).
-We build a stylized Bayesian learning model and derive the hypotheses: (1) a higher online reputation leads to increased social media endorsements and voucher sales, but only when the number of review ratings is sufficiently large; (2) these effects are greater for restaurants with more reviews; and (3) these effects are greater for restaurants with a larger variance in the review ratings.
+We build a stylized Bayesian learning model and derive the hypotheses: (1) a higher online reputation leads to more social media endorsements and voucher sales, but only when it is built upon a sufficient amount of review ratings; (2) these effects are greater for restaurants with more reviews; and (3) these effects are greater for restaurants with a larger variance in the review ratings.
 Interestingly, the third hypothesis contrasts to the predictions by some established theories (e.g., cue diagnosticity theory).
-We test the hypotheses using data of Groupon and LivingSocial deals.
+We test the hypothesis using data of Groupon and LivingSocial deals.
 To identify the causal effects of online reputation, we use a regression discontinuity design by exploiting the institutional feature that displayed Yelp ratings are rounded to the nearest half star.
-The empirical results largely support our hypotheses.
-In particular, we find the effect of displayed Yelp ratings on Facebook Likes is greater when the variance of ratings is larger, suggesting that perhaps consumers are risk averse in the decision-making of endorsing a product to their peers.
+The empirical results largely support the hypotheses.
+In particular, we find the effect of displayed Yelp ratings on Facebook Likes is greater when the variance of ratings is larger, suggesting that perhaps consumers are risk averse when they consider endorsing a product to their peers.
 Yet, the effect on voucher sales does not significantly differ with the variance.
+This paper concludes with important implications for theory and practice.

 - Xitong Li, Lynn Wu.
 Herding and Social Media Word-of-Mouth: Evidence from Groupon.

-It is important to understand the various social influence mechanisms that affect consumers' online shopping behaviors.
-This study explores how herding and social media word-of-mouth (WOM) could drive product sales.
-While herding primarily helps update consumers' beliefs about the product quality, there are potentially two mechanisms that result in the effect of social media WOM: one is advertising and the other is signaling.
-Using a panel data set consisting of about 500 deals from Groupon.com, we find both herding and Facebook-mediated WOM lead to additional product sales.
-We also find that the effects of herding and Facebook-mediated WOM are more salient for experience goods than that for search goods (tangible products), suggesting that signaling product quality is an important underlying mechanism of both herding and Facebook-mediated WOM.
-More importantly, we theorize the interaction effect between herding and social media WOM.
-Our empirical results show that they are complements in driving product sales, supporting the current practice of daily-deal sites where both are often implemented together.
-Our empirical findings are robust to a number of different estimation specifications.
+Understanding the various social influence mechanisms that affect consumers' online shopping behaviors has become more important with the widespread adoption of social media.
+This study explores how herding and social media word-of-mouth (WOM) drive product sales.
+While herding helps updating consumers' beliefs about the product quality, social media WOM can have an advertising effect in addition to providing quality signals.
+Using a panel data set consisting of about 500 deals from Groupon.com, we find both herding and Facebook-mediated WOM lead to additional product sales, whereas Twitter-mediated WOM has no significant impact on sales.
+More importantly, we theorize the interaction effect between herding and social media WOM and show herding and Facebook-mediated WOM are complements in driving product sales.
+The complementarity supports the current practice of daily-deal sites where both mechanisms are often implemented together.
+To uncover the underlying mechanisms, we find the herding effect is more salient for experience goods than for search goods, but the effect of Facebook-mediated WOM does not significantly differ between the two product categories.
+The comparison suggests that signaling product quality is the underlying mechanism of herding, while the effect of Facebook-mediated WOM is primarily through advertising, rather than signaling.
+Our findings are robust to a number of different estimation specifications and identification strategies.

 Work in Progress